mchmarny/knative-demos/setup/README.md

 ### Outbound Network

+> With the recent version of Knative (v0.9 or better) this may no longer be required

 This captures your cluster IPv4 scope and tells Istio to ignore all outbound traffic except within that scope

 ```shell